zeling595/tp/docs/UserGuide.md

 Examples:
 * listRoom sd/2020-09-14 ed/2020-09-17 lists all the hotel rooms which are available from Sept 14 2020 to Sept 17 2020.
 * listRoom rt/single lists all the hotel rooms of single type.

+### Listing bookings: `listBooking`
+Lists the bookings with some optional filters.

+Format: `listBooking [sd/START_DATE] [ed/END_DATE]`

+* Lists all the bookings if none of the arguments are provided.
+* Dates have to be in the format YYYY-MM-DD

+Examples:
+* listBooking sd/2020-09-14 ed/2020-09-17 lists all the bookings which are from Sept 14 2020 to Sept 17 2020.

 ### Clearing all entries : `clear`